 Pros and Cons

 Probably the best research tool for most investors is the Pros and Cons feature.
-For each stock and ETF symbol, you will see a 250-character pro or con opinion.
+For each stock and ETF symbol, you will see a collection of 250-character pro or con opinions.

 Any Tornado user can add a tidbit and you can agree or disagree.

 These pros and cons can be an easy way to understand how a particular stock can make money and its potential risks.
-Even if you’re quite familiar with a stock, this input can present arguments that you might overlook, and help members connect and exchange ideas in a productive way.
+Even if you’re quite familiar with a stock, these community insights can present arguments that you might overlook, and help members connect and exchange ideas in a productive way.

 S&P Capital IQ